kjartanm/htmx-sw/README.md

 A progressive web application (PWA) for managing contacts that demonstrates using HTMX with a service worker for offline capabilities and client-side SQLite storage.

 This is meant as a *proof of concept* of how HTMX and web platform can be used to create things with little overhead and complexity.
-And that it is possible to create something SPA-ish without compromising on web and hypermedia.
-But since it is a *poc*, it is missing the usual checks and redundancies that make a proper robust application.
+And, that it is possible to create something SPA-ish without compromising on web and hypermedia.
+But, since it is a *poc*, it is missing the usual checks and redundancies that make a proper robust application.

 The app is based on the example used in the book Hypermedia Systems (https://hypermedia.systems/) (recommended).
 See also https://github.com/bigskysoftware/contact-app for the original app.

 Demo is available here: https://htmx-sw.krmuller.workers.dev/

-On the page for adding new contacts (available from the kebab menu upper right corner), there is this button to fill the app with mock-data if you just want to have a quick look.
+On the page for adding new contacts (available from the kebab menu upper right corner), there is this button to fill the app with mock-data, if you just want to have a quick look.

 ## Overview